genropy/genropy_saved/docs/genro/webpage_elements/css.rst

         root.textbox(font_size='20pt',background_color='teal',value='^hello')

-    .. note:: you can use both the ways we just explained to you in a single file: you can import a CSS file with the :ref:`webpages_css_requires` and at the same time you can write additional style on some webpage elements.
+    .. note:: you can use both the ways we just explained to you in a single file: you can import a CSS file with the :ref:`css_requires` and at the same time you can write additional style on some webpage elements.

     You should also know that: